-The saplings you see here are from the Shorea genus.
-A critically endangered group of trees, Shorea trees are hardly to be found these days due to deforestation (they provide quality timber for building material).
-Sangkawang is a slow-growing tree and is frequently found in low-lying swamps or riverbanks.
-Its fruits have three wings that aid in their dispersal by wind.
+The saplings you see here are Shorea.
+A critically endangered group of trees, Shorea are hardly to be found these days due to deforestation (they provide quality timber for building material).
+Sangkawang is a slow-growing tree and is frequently found in lowlying swamps or riverbanks.
+Its fruits have 3 wings that aid in their dispersal by wind.

-To identify the Sangkawang, look out for the distinctive deep and dark-green veins on the leaves.
+To identify the Sangkawang, look out for the distinctive deep and dark green veins on the leaves.

-▶ b Saga (Adenanthera pavonina)
+Saga (Adenanthera pavonina)

-A deciduous tree that grows up to 25m, this shady and ornamental tree has a spreading crown made up of fine feathery leaves and a straight trunk with smooth, greyish bark.
-Its small, creamy-yellow, inconspicuous star-shaped flowers give way to dark-brown fruit pods, which then twist and open to expel small, hard scarlet seeds.
+A deciduous tree that grows up to 25m, this shady and ornamental tree has a spreading crown made up of fine feathery leaves and a straight trunk with smooth grayish bark.
+Its small creamy yellow, inconspicuous star-shaped flowers give way to dark brown fruits pods, which then twist and open to expel small, hard scarlet seeds.

-The seeds are very attractive and are eagerly gathered by children for use in games.
+The seeds are very attractive and are eagerly gathered by children for playing games.

-▶ 16 Rain Tree (Samanea saman)
+Rain Tree (Samanea saman)

-The Rain Tree, a native of Central America, is planted in Singapore for its large, shady, umbrella-shaped crown.
-Its trunk and branches host beautiful ferns and orchids, and its leaves often fold up at dusk or before a rainstorm, thus its common name.
+The rain tree, a native of Central America, is planted in Singapore for its large, shady, umbrella-shaped crown.
+Its trunk and branches host beautiful ferns and orchids, and its leaves often fold up at dusk or before an impending rain, thus its common name.

-You can also find another majestic Rain Tree in the Spice Garden near Keramat Iskandar Shah.
-That tree has been classified as a Heritage Tree under Singapore's Heritage Tree Scheme.
+You can also find another majestic Rain Tree in the Spice Garden near Keramat Iskandar Syah.
+That tree has been classified as a Heritage Tree under the Singapore's Heritage Tree scheme.